dseinternational/open-dotnet/THIRD-PARTY-NOTICES.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 https://github.com/ArthurDevNL/CoNLL-U/blob/main/LICENSE

+## License notice for The Unicode Cookbook for Linguists

+Steven Moran & Michael Cysouw.
+2018.
+The Unicode Cookbook for Linguists: Managing writing systems using orthography profiles (Translation and Multilingual Natural Language Processing 10).
+Berlin: Language Science Press.

+This title can be downloaded at: http://langsci-press.org/catalog/book/176

+(c) 2018, Steven Moran & Michael Cysouw

+Published under the Creative Commons Attribution 4.0 Licence (CC BY 4.0): http://creativecommons.org/licenses/by/4.0/

+You are free to:
+- Share — copy and redistribute the material in any medium or format for any purpose, even commercially.
+- Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+- The licensor cannot revoke these freedoms as long as you follow the license terms.

+Under the following terms:
+- Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.